amiaopensource/homebrew-amiaos/README.md

 - **deckcontrol** — Control an attached videodeck via Blackmagic Design Decklink SDK.
 - **decklinksdk** — An unofficial repository for openly-licensed SDK files from Blackmagic’s Desktop Video software development kit.
 - **digibase** — Uses MySQL to create a database which tracks tapes through a digitization workflow, designed to work with vrecord and media microservices.
+- **ffmprovisr** – Repository of useful FFmpeg command lines for archivists.
 - **LTOpers** — Scripts for doing stuff with LTFS.
 - **mkvparse** — A simple Matroska (MKV) parser.
 - **pbprotracktor** — Make postgres calls to public broadcasting scheduling databases to produce a PBCore XML output.